hausdorff/davidbalbert.github.com/_posts/2013-07-26-the-obvious-python-parser.md

 The `ter` function is used here in ways that might be sort of new, however. `ter "def"` basically matches the keyword `def`. `ter ":"` matches a colon in the source. `ter "ID"` matches an identifier---in this case, the token stores both the fact that it's an `ID` token, and the identifier itself, which is `cowfun` in the example above.

-`suite` is another rule contained elsewhere in the function.
+`suite` is another rule contained elsewhere in the source.

 ## Parsing Python's `raise from`